sourcegraph/about/company/okrs/index.md

 - For each goal (called an OKR), you state an **objective** (what you're aiming to do) and **key results** (how success of the objective is measured).
 - OKRs form a tree structure.
 We have a few broad company-level OKRs.
 Each company-level OKR has many sub-OKRs, for teams whose work contributes up to the company-level OKR.
 This codifies why/how each team's work is important to the company.
-- We are not yet doing personal OKRs company-wide.
-This document is only about company and team OKRs.
-(Some people are experimenting with personal OKRs with their manager.
-If that works well, we may expand it, and this page will be updated.)

 Our OKR practices are heavily inspired by [GitLab's OKR practices](https://about.gitlab.com/company/okrs/).